tomazgda/pub-popularity/data/README.md

 # Information

+## Note
+I'm getting a lot of non-pubs showing up so I'm going to keep altering the search terms to find something decent.

 ## Interpreting the tables

 - Values under each heading are sum totals of popularity each hour each day.